Not sure what to do in Istanbul in 4 days? Worry not.

 The hostel features a fully-equipped communal kitchen, where you can cook your own meals and make some friends with other travelers.
 It also has an outdoor terrace where you can catch some beautiful sunsets in Istanbul!

 - Get the Istanulkart as soon as you arrive! – The Istanbulkart is a contactless smart card for paying the fare on all public transportation in Istanbul.
-Without it, traveling around in Istanbul would be a nightmare.
-The Istanbulkart can be purchased on all major stations, including the Istanbul airports!
+Without it, traveling around Istanbul would be a nightmare.
+The Istanbulkart can be purchased at all major stations, including the Istanbul airports!

 - Purchase the Istanbul Museum Pass! – The Istanbul Museum Pass is a one-time payment card that gives tourists access to many attractions in Istanbul such as Topkapi Palace, Galata Tower, and more!
 It lasts for 5 days and you can save some money by doing so!